DecisionsDev/odm-on-cloud-getting-started/tut_cloud_getstart_ghtopics/tut_cloud_getstart_prep_lsn.md

 1. Go to the GitHub repository for the tutorial: [https://github.com/ODMDev/odm-on-cloud-getting-started](https://github.com/ODMDev/odm-on-cloud-getting-started)
 2. Download the contents of the repository to a directory on your computer.
 The files are downloaded in a compressed file that is named odm-cloud-getting-started-master.zip.
 3. Open the downloaded file <InstallDir\>/odm-cloud-getting-started-master.zip.
 InstallDir is used throughout the tutorial to refer to your directory for the GitHub files.
-4. Extract the contents of the compressed file to the directory.
-You get a new directory, named odm-cloud-getting-started-master, which contains the following items:
+4. Extract the contents of the compressed file to the InstallDir directory.
+You get a new directory, named odm-cloud-getting-started-master, that contains the following items:
+    -   miniloan.zip: This compressed file contains the Miniloan Service decision service and the miniloan-xom Java object model.
+You import this file into the Decision Center Business console.
     -   Miniloan Service: This decision service contains the rule artifacts for approving loans.
 The decision service was created in Rule Designer.
     -   miniloan-xom: This Java object model describes the classes that are used in the decision service.
     -   miniloan-server: This client application uses REST to call the rules that are deployed from the decision services.